 Identifying a young family member struggling with drug use, misuse, and addiction is a key part of seeking early treatment.
 Family intervention and support can be important in the first steps toward recovery, especially in vulnerable teenagers and young adults.
 Discovering that your child has a drug problem can feel overwhelming, but with the right tools, knowledge, and professional help, you can become a source of light and guidance for the journey ahead.
-Spotting drug use in your family members and drug paraphernalia around the home is an important skill every parent should have.
+Spotting drug use in your family members and drug paraphernalia around the home are important skills every parent should have.

 Facts on Teenage Drug Use

-According to data from the U.S. Department of Health and Human Services, most adolescents engage in illicit drug use occasionally, with few doing so regularly.
+According to data from the Department of Health and Human Services, most adolescents engage in illicit drug use occasionally, with few doing so regularly.
 Parents should not downplay occasional use, however, as it can easily turn into addiction and/or overdose.
 The data shows that by 12th grade, almost half of adolescents report illicit drug use at least once.
 The most common illicit substance for abuse in this data set is marijuana, followed by prescription medications, glues, and aerosols.
 Parents can lower the risk of drug use in the home by reducing the availability of these last three substances.

 According to the 2015–2016 Monitoring the Future survey of drug use among America’s youth, use of illicit drugs has declined overall.
 The data shows that drug use is at its lowest level in the history of the survey.
 Illicit drug use as of 2016 was at 5.4% among 8th graders, 9.8% among 10th graders, and 14.3% among 12th graders.
 These numbers are down from peak highs of 12.6%, 18.4%, and 21.6% across different years, respectively.
 Yet the report also showed an unchanged amount of marijuana use in 12th graders, and a general decline in the perceived risk of harm from using substances.
 Changing attitudes reflect the need for constant vigilance to keep drugs and drug paraphernalia out of the household.